amboar/amboar.github.io/_posts/2023-06-26-managing-the-libpldm-abi-reference-dumps.md

 [libpldm-build-abi-dump-location]: https://github.com/openbmc/libpldm/blob/291da1952b7459b890b2de742774e9dfc1b28cec/meson.build#L106-L116

-A corrolary of this is that the reference dumps can be updated by copying a build's `current.dump` into the appropriate location under the `abi/` directory.
+A corollary of this is that the reference dumps can be updated by copying a build's `current.dump` into the appropriate location under the `abi/` directory.
 Needless to say, the build's host architecture (again, with respect to [^1]) and compiler suite need to be taken into account.
 If you are unsure, these details